medplum/medplum/packages/docs/docs/home.md

 Medplum is a **developer platform** that enables **flexible and rapid development** of healthcare apps.
 In consists of the following components:

+1. **Medplum Auth** - End-to-end identity solution for easy user authentication, sign-in, and permissions using OAuth, OpenID, and SMART-on-FHIR.
-1. **Medplum Clinical Data Repository (CDR)** - This is the the backend server and data store that hosts your healthcare data in a secure, compliant, and standards based repository.
+2. **Medplum Clinical Data Repository (CDR)** - This is the backend server that hosts your healthcare data in a secure, compliant, and standards based repository.
-2. **Medplum API** - The Medplum CDR also exposes a **[FHIR-based API](./docs/api)** for sending, receiving, and manipulating healthcare data.
-This includes support for binary files like images, videos, and pdfs.
+3. **Medplum API** - The Medplum CDR also exposes a **[FHIR-based API](./docs/api)** for sending, receiving, and manipulating data.
-3. **Medplum SDK** - This is a set of client libraries that simplify the process of interacting with the **Medplum API**.
+4. **Medplum SDK** - This is a set of client libraries that simplify the process of interacting with the **Medplum API**.
 Currently, we only offer a **Typescript** library, but are planning to support more languages in the future.
 If there's a language you'd like supported, feel free to open a [Github Issue](https://github.com/medplum/medplum/issues).
-4. **Medplum App** - This is a web application where can you can view your data, perform basic editing tasks.
+5. **Medplum App** - This is a web application where can you can view your data, perform basic editing tasks.
 You can also use the Medplum App to manage basic workflows.
+6. **Medplum Bots** - Write and run application logic server-side without needing to set up your own server.
-5. **UI Component Library** - Medplum ships with a system of [React components](./docs/tutorials/ui-components/hello-world-part-1) designed to help you quickly develop custom healthcare applications
+7. **UI Component Library** - Medplum ships with a system of [React components](./docs/tutorials/ui-components/hello-world-part-1) designed to help you quickly develop custom healthcare applications

 ## Getting Started